ClairBerlin/clair-ttn/README.md

 # Clair Things Network Application

-Clair-TTN is part of the _Clair Platform_, a system to collect measurements from networked CO2-sensors for indoor air-quality monitoring.
+Clair-TTN is part of the _Clair Platform_[^como-note], a system to collect measurements from networked CO2-sensors for indoor air-quality monitoring.
 It is developed and run by the [Clair Berlin Initiative](https://clair-berlin.de), a non-profit, open-source initiative to help operators of public spaces lower the risk of SARS-CoV2-transmission amongst their patrons.

 Technically speaking, Clair-TTN is a service in the [Clair Stack](https://github.com/ClairBerlin/clair-stack), which is the infrastructure-as-code implementation of the Clair Platform.